-He and his wife Dorothy had no children.
+On 11 October 1931, he married Dorothy Miriam Sternberg (?-1988, daughter of John N. Sternberg) at Winnipeg.
+They had no children.
 He was active in amateur sports, including baseball, soccer, hockey, golf and tennis.
 He served as President of the Glendale Golf and Country Club (1951).
 In 1954 he brought the minor league team Winnipeg Goldeyes to the city.
 He played a major role in attracting the 1967 Pan-American Games to Winnipeg.
 He served as a Winnipeg City Alderman from 1960 to 1968, and ran unsuccessfully as a Liberal candidate for the Manitoba Legislature in 1969.
-He was given a Manitoba Good Citizenship Award in 1974 and he was inducted into the Manitoba Order of the Buffalo Hunt (1957) and the Order of Canada (1978).
+He was given a Manitoba Good Citizenship Award (1974) and he was inducted into the Manitoba Order of the Buffalo Hunt (1957) and the Order of Canada (1978).

-He died in February 1995.
+He died at Winnipeg on 17 February 1995 and was buried in the Shaarey Zedek Cemetery.
 His estate, estimated to be worth some three million dollars, was donated to the Jewish Foundation of Manitoba.
-The Archives of Manitoba has his files from his political career as well as his work in the Jewish community (1948-1972), and his collection of newspaper clippings (1948-1978).
+The Archives of Manitoba has the files from his political career as well as his work in the Jewish community (1948-1972), and his collection of newspaper clippings (1948-1978).

 Glendale Golf and Country Club Anniversary Yearbook 1946-1996, compiled by Leonard Remis, Winnipeg, 1996.